mscheufe/d.sh/README.md

 `source ~/.d.sh`

-By default d.sh binds d::main to the key "d" by adding an alias to the environment.
+By default d.sh binds the function d::main to the key "d" by adding an alias to the environment.
 In case you want to bind it to something else add the environment variable LEADER with your preferred key.

 To bind it to another key like for instance "," add the below two lines to your .bashrc.